 As a summary, the Member Licence is a non-commercial licence that allows members to use OS data products for particular purposes, known as their 'core business', that typically means the provision of their public sector services.

-The Member Licence is supported by three further licences.
-These are:
+The Member Licence is supported by five further licences.

 This is facility that supports the Government’s Transparency Agenda (including the Local Government Transparency Code (England) and the Local open data incentive scheme submissions (England).